 Section 4.4, Fig. 7: Panels A and B are very dark in my color print-out.
 Kind of defeats the whole purpose.
 Please adjust something, or explain why we need to squint to see the feature of interest.

 Fig. 7: Panes A and B were specifically chosen amongst many images to highlight some of the natural features that can be captured by default in the ABI true color RGB images for the “enhanced” version (i.e Coral reefs and Muddy waters).
 The dark background is what makes this contrast easily visible in these cases.
 Without it, it will be even harder to easily visualize both on a screen and on a printer.
 Over the course of testing these RGB product’s, we also came to realize that the way a color image appears to a viewer is not only a function of the algorithm used to generate the images, but also the medium on which it is displayed including the monitor and printer used.
 We tested this by simultaneously displaying the same image on different windows PC’s and MAC laptops and noticed significant visual differences for the same RGB input.
-We learned that monitors and printer comes out with factory default settings for the red, green, blue and gamma settings but those default settings are not universal across different manufactures and this setting’s, may significantly affects the visual effect of RGB images.
+We learned that monitors and printer comes out with factory default settings for the red, green, blue and gamma settings but those default settings are not universal across different manufactures and these settings, may significantly affect the visualization of RGB images.

 * l.
 306: ... in a [single] visible ...